sinadaryaei/c0323-code-solutions/dom-creation/dom-create-quiz-notes.md

 setAttribute() , className , classList.

 - What are two advantages of defining a function to do create something (like the work of creating a DOM tree)?
+You can reuse the code for that DOM tree.

 ## Notes